 - Pinch or two of cayenne, to taste

-- Optional: 1/4-1/2 cup coconut milk, saving some for swirling if you want.
+- Coconut milk, for swirling if you want.
 (See notes for substitutions)

 Instructions

-- Add onion and sauté until fragrant and softened, about 4-5 minutes. lower heat to medium, add ginger, turmeric, and garlic, and continue sauteeing for 2 minutes.
+- Saute.
+Heat olive oil in a medium heavy-bottomed pot over medium-high heat.
+Add onion and sauté until fragrant and softened, about 4-5 minutes. lower heat to medium, add ginger, turmeric, and garlic, and continue sauteeing for 2 minutes.

-- Bring to a boil, cover tightly, turn the heat down and simmer gently until carrots are very tender, 15-ish minutes.
+- Simmer.
+Add veggie stock and carrots, salt, and pepper.
+Bring to a boil, cover, turn the heat down and simmer gently until carrots are very tender, 15-ish minutes.

-- Let cool a bit, and use a high-powered blender and blend until smooth and velvety.
+- Blend.
+Let cool a bit, and use a high-powered blender and blend until smooth and velvety.

-- Place soup back in the pot over low heat.
+- Warm and season.
+Place the soup back in the pot over low heat.
 For extra richness, stir in some coconut milk- or just use it as a garnish.
-Stir in the apple cider vinegar and maple syrup and optional cayenne for a little heat.
-Taste, adjust salt, acid, sweetness and heat to your liking.
-For extra zingy ginger flavor, add a little ground ginger.
+Stir in the apple cider vinegar, maple syrup, and optional cayenne for a little heat.
+Taste, adjust salt, acid, sweetness, and heat to your liking.

 - Serve with optional coconut milk swirls.